-Palm oil is processed from the flesh of the fruit of tropical oil palm plants.
+Palm oil (sustainably sourced) is processed from the flesh of the fruit of tropical oil palm plants.
 Often dubbed as “veggie tallow”, palm contributes to soap hardness, a stable lather, and a silky feel.
 It is a primary reason why our soaps can maintain their firmness while being held in the palm of your hands compared to castile soaps (made of 100% olive oil), which tend to melt upon holding.

 Sunflower oil is created by pressing the oils from the seeds of a sunflower.
 It is rich in essential fatty acids and vitamin E which helps produce an incredibly rich and conditioning lather for the skin.
 We balance the amount of sunflower oil with others because it helps harden the bar though has a slower-absorption rate meaning that it can feel a bit oily on the skin if used alone.